Call for Symposia

 We’re seeking proposals for half-day or full-day symposia, planned sessions on special topics that support the conference theme and that integrate across disciplines and across the landscape.
 Symposia could include oral presentations, panel discussions, and/or open discussion.
 All symposia should further information sharing and collaboration on current critical wetland issues.

 Symposium organizers will be responsible for recruiting speakers for timeslots in multiples of 20 minutes (20, 40, 60, etc.), including time for questions and discussion.
 The Conference Advisory Panel Symposium Committee welcomes interested persons to organize symposia on subjects relevant to Wisconsin wetlands; the list below provides some possible topic areas.
-The conference will highlight the environmental, socio-cultural, and economic value of wetlands and will promote the latest research on and techniques for wetland and watershed planning, restoration, and management.

 Suggestions for symposium topics